simodf7/runphi_coral/README.md

 - compile
   > Scripts to compile "To-Build Components" individually
 - defconfigs
-  > Scripts to Save and Update the configuration of the configurable "To-Build Components"
+  > Scripts to Save and Update the configurations of the configurable "To-Build Components"
 - orchestration
   > Setup for orchestration
 - patch